bingoohuang/eql/README.md

 + excuse 5:

 I don't like XML.
 I like free text and freedom.
-And so I created EQL which is realy very easy.
+And so I created EQL which is really very easy.

 #One minute tutorial
 * copy [eql-DEFAULT.properties](https://github.com/bingoohuang/eql/blob/master/src/test/resources/eql/eql-DEFAULT.properties) to your classpath eql and do some changes for your database connection info such as url, password and username.